Vontei/avanet_proposal/readMe.md

 Site Issues and Comments:
 * On the faqs tab under ordering, the footer is not fixed to the bottom of the page as it is throughout the rest of the site. easy fix.
+* There are also several instances of errors in the console due to tiles or resources not loading properly.
+I'm not sure where they are coming from, but it may just be an angular issue/ quirk.
 * Feature Proposal:
   * Subscriptions:  As a user, I can subscribe to a location, like my hometown and surrounding areas.
 For example, if I register my home as Crested Butte, when I log in, I am immediate taken to CB on the map, and can view a list of the most recent observations.
   * Feed: It may be nice in the future as observations increase to have access to a feed or list of tiles showing observations off the map.
 As a user, I can read through recent observations without having to pin point them by location.